martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ### In Scope {#in-scope}

-This document applies only to service identities that meet all three of the following characteristics:
+This document applies only to service identities that are used in TLS or DTLS and are included in PKIX certificates.

-1. Are associated with fully-qualified domain names, a.k.a.
-FQDNs (informally described in {{DNS-CONCEPTS}}).

-2. Are used with TLS and DTLS.

-3. Are included in PKIX certificates.

 With regard to TLS and DTLS, these security protocols are used to protect data exchanged over a wide variety of application protocols,